zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.53

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :request: The parsed request data of the SMB message.
+   :param request: The parsed request data of the SMB message.
 See init-bare for more details.

    .. zeek:see:: smb1_message smb1_session_setup_andx_response